kumbulanit/t-sql/tech company/untitled/module 3/Lesson4_Writing_Simple_CASE_Expressions.md

 SELECT
     DepartmentID,
     COUNT(*) AS TotalEmployees,
-    COUNT(CASE WHEN Salary >= 70000 THEN 1 END) AS HighSalaryEmployees,
+    COUNT(CASE WHEN BaseSalary >= 70000 THEN 1 END) AS HighSalaryEmployees,
     COUNT(CASE WHEN DATEDIFF(YEAR, HireDate, GETDATE()) >= 5 THEN 1 END) AS VeteranEmployees,
     SUM(CASE
-        WHEN DepartmentID = 1 THEN Salary * 1.1  -- IT gets 10% bonus
+        WHEN DepartmentID = 1 THEN BaseSalary * 1.1  -- IT gets 10% bonus
-        WHEN DepartmentID = 4 THEN Salary * 1.05 -- Marketing gets 5% bonus
+        WHEN DepartmentID = 4 THEN BaseSalary * 1.05 -- Marketing gets 5% bonus
-        ELSE Salary
+        ELSE BaseSalary
     END) AS AdjustedSalaryTotal,
     AVG(CASE
-        WHEN IsActive = 1 THEN Salary
+        WHEN IsActive = 1 THEN BaseSalary
         ELSE NULL
     END) AS ActiveEmployeeAvgSalary
 FROM Employees